Robotman (Cliff Steele): Blackest Night

 In the Doom Patrol's Blackest Night tie-in storyline, Robotman and Negative Man are attacked by Negative Woman, who has been revived as a member of the Black Lantern Corps.
 While they try to fight off their former comrade, Cliff is approached by his own brainless corpse, which has also been revived as a Black Lantern.

 Cliff correctly surmises that the ring powers his corpse, but finds removing it only causes a new body to regenerate instead.
 He and Negative Man trick the Black Lanterns into entering a warp gate to a JLA checkpoint then try to put the incident behind them.

 The New 52

 In The New 52 reboot, a different version of the character debuted in the My Greatest Adventure miniseries in October 2011, written by Matt Kindt.
 This version of Cliff Steele is an adventurer and daredevil who agrees to be injected with experimental nanomachines designed to improve and repair his body.
 When he is involved in a fatal car crash during a high-speed race, the nanomachines respond by creating a robotic body to encase and protect his still living brain.
-Though he is initially distraught over his condition, the nanomachines prevent him from being able to kill himself.
+Though he is initially distraught over his condition, the nanomachines prevent him from killing himself.
 After coming to terms with his new body, he becomes a freelance hero, assisted by a woman named Maddy, who was involved in the nanomachine project and blames herself for Cliff's condition.

-Cliff has since re-appeared as a supporting character in the Metal Men comic featured in the Legends of Tomorrow anthology.
+Cliff has since re-appeared as a supporting character in the Metal Men comic featured in the anthology series Legends of Tomorrow.

 Young Animal

 In the "Young Animal" reboot, Cliff reappeared as a member of the latest incarnation of the Doom Patrol.
 In the iteration both his origin and romance with Crazy Jane return and saw Cliff and the new Doom Patrol protect Danny, a sentient 'world' within an ambulance, and the many citizens within Danny.
-When the universe was reset after the events of Milk Wars, Cliff briefly regained his human body but being unable to readapt to his old way of life Cliff drove himself off a cliff, destroying his biological body and returning to a robot one.
+When the universe is reset in Milk Wars, Cliff briefly regains his human body.
+Unable to re-adapt to his old life, Cliff drives himself off a cliff, destroying his biological body and returning to a robot one.
 During the Doom Patrol: Weight of the Worlds story arc Cliff constantly upgraded his new robot body so that he could better protect others, stemming from his insecurities about failing to protect others and being unable to live a 'normal' life.
 Cliff's upgrades escalated until he became an entire planet that threatened to integrate entire worlds within him so that they would be 'safe from hurt'.
-Cliff was eventually persuaded to stop by Crazy Jane who helped to deconstruct him into a childlike robot body so that she could better emotionally heal him.
+Cliff was eventually persuaded to stop by Jane, who helped to deconstruct him into a childlike robot body so that she could better emotionally heal him.

+Dawn of DC

+In the Knight Terrors event, Insomnia traps several members of Justice League Dark in his Knightmare Realm.
+Remaining awake through the chaos, Zatanna magically summons Robotman and defends Wonder Woman and Detective Chimp from Insomnia's Sleepless Knights and Sleeping Queen.